The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How much ODA does the Netherlands allocate to gender equality?

-The Netherlands is a global champion for gender equality and, in 2022, ranked 1st among DAC donors in its spending on gender equality relative to its bilateral ODA.
+The Netherlands was a global champion for gender equality and, in 2023, ranked 1st among DAC donors in its spending on gender equality relative to its bilateral ODA.

 How is gender equality ODA from the Netherlands changing?

-Gender-focused spending has steadily risen in absolute terms since 2018, including increased funding for projects with gender equality as a principal objective.
-This is in line with the Netherlands' increasing attention to gender equality, including hosting a Feminist Foreign Policy conference in 2023.
+Gender-focused spending rose steadily in absolute terms from 2018 to 2022 before holding steady in 2023, including increased funding for projects with gender equality as a principal objective.
+This was in line with the Netherlands' increasing attention to gender equality, including hosting a Feminist Foreign Policy conference in 2023.

 How does the Netherlands allocate gender equality ODA?